What should I eat with chronic kidney disease?

 Protein

 Protein is found in foods such as meat, fish, eggs, cheese, milk, yogurt, nuts and beans.
 It is essential to eat enough protein to grow.
-But it is also important to not eat too much protein as this can put extra pressure on the kidney's job.
+But it is also important to not eat too much protein as this can put extra pressure on the kidney's.
 Your dietitian will help guide you on how much protein you need to eat.

 Potassium